rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/0-0-x-readme.md

 Note that since the definition of each edge is more or less directly encoded, each edge can be read as-is.
-That is, the definition of the edges do not first have to be decoded from some other implicit/embedded encoding such as a compressed data stream.
+That is, the definition of the edges do not first have to be decoded from some other implicit or some embedded encoding, the latter of which would be the case when reading a compressed data stream.

 An alternative would be to associate a trace of nodes with a sequence of index values such that each index in it points to the **child** of the corresponding